Yakovlev SJ-100: Background

-to be developed in a joint venture with NPO Saturn, based on the Snecma SPW14 and combining a Snecma DEM21 gas generator with an Aviadvigatel "cold section".
+to be developed in a joint venture with NPO Saturn, based on the Snecma SPW14 and combining a Snecma DEM21 gas generator with an NPO Saturn "cold section".

 Key suppliers were selected in October 2003, including Thales for avionics, Messier-Bugatti-Dowty for landing gear, Honeywell for the auxiliary power unit, Liebherr for flight controls, Intertechnique for fuel systems, Parker Hannifin for hydraulic systems, B/E Aerospace for interiors.

 At this time, Sukhoi anticipated a market for 600 aircraft by 2020 – representing 10% of global demand for regional jets – for a total sales volume of $11 billion.

 Discussions were held with Air France and the SkyTeam alliance to ensure that the aircraft would meet western requirements.

 An application for EASA certification was made in 2004 and was expected to be granted six months after the Russian approval.

 The Komsomolsk-on-Amur plant was selected in February 2005 for final assembly, implementing jig-less assembly, automatic component alignment and automatic riveting.

 The RRJ60 and RRJ75 were deemed to be less cost-effective, and development was focused on the largest model, the 98-seat RRJ95.
 The 78-seater RRJ75 remained under consideration, and a future stretch was also envisaged.

 The RRJ95 was renamed the Sukhoi Superjet 100 at the Farnborough Air Show in July 2005.

 The first order, for 30 aircraft, was signed on 7 December with Aeroflot.

 In June 2007, Boeing expanded its assistance to cover flight and maintenance crew training and manuals, and spare parts management and supply.
 On 22 August, Sukhoi and Alenia Aeronautica established the SuperJet International joint venture for customer support outside Russia and Asia.
 Alenia Aeronautica took a 25% stake in Sukhoi Civil Aircraft Corporation (SCAC) for $250 million, valuing it at $1 billion.

 Development costs were expected to total $1 billion, with another $1 billion needed to develop the powerplant and for customer support.